gitter-lab/pria-ams-enamine/src/README.md

 --config_json_file=../config/ensemble/"${hyperparam_idx}".json > ../output/ensemble/"${hyperparam_idx}".out
 ```

-Replace `hyperparam_idx` with the desired ensemble ID (ranges from 0 to 13, see config folder).
-Replace `ensemble.py` with `ensemble_02.py` for Max-Vote.
+Replace `hyperparam_idx` with the desired ensemble ID (ranges from 0 to 12, see [`config`](../config) folder).
+Replace `ensemble.py` with `ensemble_02.py` for Max-Vote instead of Model-based.

 # AMS Prospective Stage

-To generate predictions for the AMS library using the top-1 RF-C model, run:
+To generate predictions for the AMS library using the best RF-C model, run:

 ```
 python prospective_stage.py \